AMReX-Fusion/Furnace/Docs/source/Verification.rst

 Radiation Test Problems
 =======================

-There are two photon radiation solvers in Furnace—a gray solver and a multigroup solver.
+There are two photon radiation solvers in Logi—a gray solver and a multigroup solver.
 The gray solver follows the algorithm outlined in :cite:`howellgreenough:2003`.
 We use the notation described in that paper.
 In particular, the radiation energy equation takes the form